linuxliste/OSF/README.md

 Changes were required because TSDZ8 uses a different microprocessor (XMC1302).

-This version is supposed to provide the same functionalities and to support the same 4 displays as the mbrusa project above.
+This version is supposed to provide the same functionalities and to support the same (4 or more) displays as the mbrusa project above.

 Compare to the TSDZ8 original firmware there are some expected benefits:
 * The user can adapt many parameters to his preferences.